lacanoid/pgddl/ROADMAP.md

 -----

 - support for regtypes
+-- enums
+-- domains
+-- composites (dump as tables and views when appropriate)

+- support for sequences

 - support for other missing stuff:
 -- storage parameters
 -- tablespaces

 - improve simple tests
+- make some tests to test if what we make actually runs
-- make tests which compare to output of pg_dump
+- make some tests which compare to output of pg_dump for any sql file: test load file -> pg_dump compared to load file -> ddl_dump -> reload -> pg_dump
-- dump comments on constraints, indexes, triggers
+- dump also comments on constraints, indexes, triggers, etc...
 - find out the minimum version of Postgres this works on

 - support for dumping whole schemas
 - recursive dumper which handles dependancies
+- support for foreign tables
+- support for roles
 - support for other postgres objects

 Other tools
 -----------